Learn More !

 Something I wanna share before you dive into my research story…

 With my background in fine art education, I was trained to understand art through composition, color, texture, space, and visual expression.
-That training has been a privilege, but it also taught me that visual perception is not only one pathway into meaning.
+That training has been a privilege, but it has also taught me that visual perception is not the only pathway to meaning.

 Art can also be remembered, imagined, discussed, heard, touched, and emotionally felt.

-For me, accessibility begins with this recognition: people do not experience the world in one universal way, so gallery access should not be designed around only one way of sensing or understanding.
+For me, accessibility begins with this recognition: people do not experience the world in a single universal way, so gallery access should not be designed around a single way of sensing or understanding.

 With my background in fine art education, I was trained to understand art through composition, color, texture, space, and visual expression.
-That training has been a privilege, but it also taught me that visual perception is not only one pathway into meaning.
+That training has been a privilege, but it has also taught me that visual perception is not the only pathway to meaning.

 Art can also be remembered, imagined, discussed, heard, touched, and emotionally felt.

-For me, accessibility begins with this recognition: people do not experience the world in one universal way, so gallery access should not be designed around only one way of sensing or understanding.
+For me, accessibility begins with this recognition: people do not experience the world in a single universal way, so gallery access should not be designed around a single way of sensing or understanding.

 Background & Why A11y Matters

-Accessibility as a Way to Belong, Expands, and Equality
+Accessibility as a Way to Belong, Expand, and Participate

 Positive Exposure promotes a more equitable and compassionate world through photography, film, storytelling, education, and advocacy.
 Its mission shaped our project direction: if the gallery celebrates human diversity, the visitor experience should also support diverse ways of perceiving, navigating, and connecting with art.